Email us: firstname.lastname@example.org

 Following the success of The Island Murders which topped the Waterstones best‑seller list for five weeks in 2018, One-Way Ticket to Ryde is another roller-coaster crime investigation by Detective Inspector Bruno Peach.

 When Detective Inspector Bruno Peach's phone rings his calm weekend turns into a hunt for the identity of a dangerously elusive killer.
 Bruno's quest for the perpetrator of one gruesome murder at the Isle of Wight Steam Railway takes him all over the Island as well as to Oxford, London and Paris.

 Producing this quarter casebound edition of 352 colour pages, we realised the lifetime achievement of the author and publisher to create a handsome coffee-table book for art historians and Italophiles.
-Visit Amazon to buy this book.
+Published in 2017 by Gatehouse Editions.

 The author sent us his manuscript as a Word file.
 We copy-edited it then recommended it to a publisher, Arcadia Books Ltd., who read the edited Word file and decided to publish it.
 Discript designed the book cover and found an economical lithographic printer.
 The book has received favourable reviews and sold well.

-The editor asked Discript to reproduce photographic images of pages of a visitor’s book in an Italian monastery, and design a four-colour cover.
+The editor asked Discript to reproduce photographic images of pages of a visitors' book in an Italian monastery, and design a four-colour cover.
 This is a book mainly of interest to historians, art historians and academics, so we produced a relatively small print run.
-Visit Amazon to buy this book.
+Published in 2017 by Gatehouse Editions.